Ever feel like the mobile app for your bank is a bit rubbish? 💩

 Unlike the competition Atom Bank do not provide a current account, they specialise in savings accounts and mortgages.

-Atom offer a range of Fixed Savings accounts are interest rates up to 2.7%.
+Atom offer a range of Fixed Savings accounts with interest rates up to 2.49%.

 With Atom you can sign up and apply for a mortgage direct via the app.
 You will be connected to an independent broker who will guide you through your application.